 This article originally appeared in the March 2014 issue of Smart Business Philadelphia magazine.

 Companies are valued based on a formula that takes into account cash flow and the multiple that a buyer would be willing to pay.
-Increasing the value of a business amounts to finding ways to affect those two factors.
+Increasing the business valuation of a company amounts to finding ways to affect those two factors.

 “Certain businesses, like a developer investing in land, are valued based on how much their assets are worth.
 But 90 percent of companies are valued based on their cash flow.
 So you need to increase cash flow if you want to increase the value of the business,” says Mario O. Vicari, a director at Kreischer Miller.